How to SalesForce

 Creating Special Report Types

-- Create New Custom Report Type: Select “New Custom Report Type” and fill in the associated objects and principal object fields for the report by following the instructions.
+• Create a new custom report type.
+Click on “New Custom Report Type.”
+Then, fill in the related objects and main object fields for the report by following the instructions.

 Report Scheduling and Automation